vikejs/vike/README.md

 Note that `vite-plugin-ssr` doesn't know anything about `pageProps`: it's an object we create to conveniently hold all props of the root React component.
-(We could have defined `movie` directly on `pageContext.movie` but it's cumbersome: our render/hydrate function would then need to know what `pageContext` should be passed to the root React component, whereas with `pageContext.pageProps` our render/hydrate function can simply pass `pageContext.pageProps` to the root React component.)

-That's it, we have seen most of `vite-plugin-ssr`'s interface;
+That's it, and we have actually seen most of `vite-plugin-ssr`'s interface;
-not only is `vite-plugin-ssr` flexible but also simple, easy, and fun to use.
+`vite-plugin-ssr` is not only flexible, but also simple, easy, and fun to use.

 Scaffold a new `vite-plugin-ssr` app with `npm init vite-plugin-ssr` (or `yarn create vite-plugin-ssr`), or [manually install](#manual-installation) `vite-plugin-ssr` to your existing Vite app.